DM4DS/MIDI_Box_v1/README.md

 Thanks for your interest in my projects.

- Enjoy building it and thanks for you positive feedback
+ Enjoy building it and thanks for your positive feedback

  Sandor
  DM4DS